 PhD English and American Literature, Stanford University

 BA Hons.
-(First Class) English, University of Oxford
+(First Class) English Language and Literature, University of Oxford

 BA English, College of Saint Benedict || Saint John's University

 Laura McGrane is Associate Provost for Strategic Initiatives at Haverford College and co-chair of the collegewide Strategic Planning implementation committee (IC2030).
 In addition to co-writing the Strategic Plan for 2030, she currently oversees institutional grants for the academic program, external reviews, enrollment studies across the disciplines, and collegewide initiatives in community engagement and ethical inquiry.

 She was a 2021-22 ACE Fellow (American Council on Education) based in the Office of the President at William & Mary where she worked on strategic initiatives and fellowships.
 She served as Rhodes Secretary for District 4 for over a decade; and selector on numerous Rhodes Scholarship selection committees nationally for 25 years.
 Recent work with the Rhodes Trust includes leading international sessions on micro-bias in selection committees and reimagining an inclusive Rhodes House.